JonathanLorand/AgoraGarden/MTR-Master-Konzept.md

-- Design patterns for group communication
-	- Catalogue of patterns
-	- Framework/support/workflow for inventing/finding new patters and formalizing them
-- Themes/questions:
-	- interplay/relation of digital and non-digital formats
-	- information flows
-	- kinds of information (logical, emotions)
-	- time aspects
-		- when is information shared?
-		- synchronicity modes
-		- how long is information valid? e.g. state expiration
-	- identity aspects
-		- when is information tied to a person or not
-		- power structures
-		- attributing authorship
-	- formats for quick digital capture of states
-		- programmable polls
-	- energetics
-		-

 # c) Research question and choice of method (max.
 1 page)
-What question(s) do I put in my Master Project and how do I try to answer it?
-Which methods do I use and why did I choose them?
+*What question(s) do I put in my Master Project and how do I try to answer it?
+Which methods do I use and why did I choose them?*

 I am interested in experimenting with formats which explore the core questions listed in section a).
 Specifically, I wish to experiment with:
 - Workshop formats, where a group of people is in dialogue and interaction with each other and with the above-stated core questions.